 This document provides information regarding End of Life Devices for XFINITY customers.

-If you are a Comcast Business customer, click here for End of Life (EOL) information for business equipment.
+If you are a Comcast Business customer, please see Ensure you have the most current Comcast Business equipment for End of Life (EOL) information for business equipment.

 What Does It Mean When a Device is End of Life (EOL) or End of Support (EOS)?